CallmeIshmaelH/Renewable-Energy-Use-in-the-EU-2015-2020-/README.md

 **- What factors if any might be able to explain different countries' levels of renewable energy use?**
 **- What can we learn from the Top 5 countries in terms of Renewable energy use?**

+## Process
+1. Clean and transform data from xls files.
+2. Store data as csvs for storage in MySQL database.
+3. Import data for exploratory data analysis and preliminary visualization.
+4. Create more detailed visualizations with Tableau.

 ## Repo Contents
 This repo includes:
 1. Individual csv files converted from the original xls sheets from the Eurostat Energy Database (https://ec.europa.eu/eurostat/data/database?node_code=nrg_bal_c)